How Far is Edinburgh from...?

-How far Edinburgh is from other popular Scottish destinations (and also London).
+Here's an outline of how far Edinburgh is from other popular Scottish destinations (and also London, down in England).
 Plus a mileage table to help trip planning.
+We outline what is feasible from a base in Scotland's capital and how much time you'll need to see the best of Scotland.

 How far is Edinburgh...